Follow These 3 Steps for a Beginner Basic Skincare Routine

 I have a couple of things to note here.
 Firstly, the cleansers I’ve tried don’t address any particular issues.
 I don’t have a skin type that’s easily irritated, so the picks above may not work for you if you have specific skin concerns.

-Secondly, I use the micellar water more so to remove makeup or as a replacement for my cleanser when I’m feeling too tired or sleepy to wash my face.
+And here’s my second note: I use the micellar water to remove makeup or as a replacement for my cleanser when I’m feeling too tired or sleepy to wash my face.
 I have tried to completely ditch my cleanser and just use micellar water, but I find that it doesn’t cleanse as well as I’d like.
+I feel like it leaves too many of my skin’s natural oils and dead skin cells.

 Though it may seem unnecessary, there are myriad reasons you’d want to moisturize your skin in the morning and at night.
 From an anti-aging perspective, it helps prevent fine lines and fights wrinkles.
 If you have dry or oily skin, a good moisturizer can help you get closer to that sweet spot instead of it being too dry or too oily.